-> The Walbolt Dissertation Fellowship must be the recipient's primary funding source during the semester in which it is held.
-Walbolt Fellows are expected to present their work to the department at the end of their funded semester or the following semester, and produce a three-page written report summarizing the results of their research.
+The Walbolt Dissertation Fellowship must be the recipient's primary funding source during the semester in which it is held.
+Walbolt Fellows are expected to present their work to the department at the end of their funded semester or the following semester.
 The Fellows are also expected to acknowledge their Walbolt award in any publication arising from this research, and provide a copy to the department chair.

-> |Fall 2016||Richard Soash||"Tempered Inclusion: Syrian-Lebanese and Armenian Mobility in the Progressive Era"|
+|Fall 2016||Richard Soash||"Tempered Inclusion: Syrian-Lebanese and Armenian Mobility in the Progressive Era"|

 |Spring 2016||John Whitehurst||"Diagnosing the Nation: Medical Activism in the Nuclear Age"|

 |Fall 2015||Christian Juergens||"Chasing Favius: the Revolutionary Army of Hessen-Kassel and its Mission in America, 1776-84"|